This post may contain affiliate links. Please read how we make money for more information.

 5. Wait to Make Big Purchases

-Another great frugal living tip to consider is to wait to make big purchases.
+Waiting to make big purchases can have a big impact on your budget.
 If there is something expensive you want to buy, for example, make yourself wait a while before buying it (unless it’s something you really need, of course).
 The idea is to prevent you from spending a lot of money on impulse purchases.

 For example, let’s say that you were walking through a store and a shiny new TV with some nifty new features caught your eye.
 Instead of buying it right then, you make yourself wait a day or two (or longer) before buying it.